 Welcome to Howth!

 Welcome to the small seaside village of Howth, where the land meets the sea and creates the most amazing natural environments for adventure and the great outdoors.
-Oozing with history and culture, Howth is one of Dublin’s oldest working harbours with it ranking as one of Ireland’s busiest fishing ports to date.
+Oozing with history and culture, Howth is one of Dublin’s oldest working harbours and is ranked as one of Ireland’s busiest fishing ports.

 Something we’re sure of – fresh seafood makes for fine food and entertainment.
 And with cool niche shopping, some of the most unique outdoor experiences and a broad range of health, fitness and beauty offerings, our little village is a must-see.